What does my baby look like in week 30?

 Nadia, mum of two

-If you are very scared about the birth, talk to your midwife.
+If you are very worried about the birth, talk to your midwife.

 Is your body getting ready for labour?